 (15 November 1895, 2)

 The language of Robinson’s verse is mostly informal (though unlike other Factory Times poets, she does not use dialect), and the form is often simple and even awkward.
 This ‘voice’ may reflect a lack of formal education but is also suited to the colloquial intent of the poem.
-This first-person perspective reiterates the newspaper’s emphasis on the need for workers to stand up for their rights and to confront injustice.
+Her first-person perspective reiterates the newspaper’s emphasis on the need for workers to stand up for their rights and to confront injustice.
 The poetry column – in a newspaper edited by at least two significant factory poets, Joseph Burgess and Ben Turner – explicitly set out to publish politicized work.
 ‘We are indebted to our readers for many poems on miscellaneous subjects, personal and otherwise’, the editors advised in 1892, but ‘It is quite impossible for us to find space for compositions on any other theme than that of Labour, work and workmen, or companion topics.’
 Robinson’s poems are not at all atypical, but she is by far the most prominent woman poet in these years, and one of a very small group of named women who wrote verse or stories for the paper.

 Who was Sarah Ann Robinson?
 Not all authors representing themselves as factory workers were ‘real’ factory workers, and no poem by a working-class author should ever be read as an unmediated and authentic account of real-life experience.
 In Robinson’s case, however, it is likely that her poetry does to some extent reflect on her life, since she is almost certainly the Sarah Ann Robinson born in Padiham, a Lancashire weaving town, in 1865, and recorded in the 1881 census as a ‘Cotton Weaver’.
 In 1901, she was still living at home and still working as a weaver.
 In 1911, she had married Frederick George Poulton of Manchester, a grocer or shopkeeper; her profession is still listed as ‘cotton weaver’.
 Frederick Poulton appears in the Burnley Express, in 1910-11, writing political letters on various topics, including letters which express support for Lloyd George, for women workers, and for the Co-operative Society.
 He also published a short story about the First World War.
 It is not impossible that he was a co-operative shopkeeper, and that he and Robinson knew each other through shared political interests.